-Unlike chlorophyll drops, these foods also contain other nutrients that are important for supporting our health including, fibre, vitamins and minerals.
-You can check out my Micronutrient Monday series for more information about vitamins and minerals and their role in keeping us healthy.
+Unlike the drops, these foods also contain other nutrients that are important for supporting our health including, fibre, vitamins and minerals.
+You can check out my posts on vitamins and minerals to learn more about their role in keeping us healthy.

 Chlorophyll drops cost approximately $27 per 100 mL.
 On the other hand, green fruits and vegetables can vary in price.
 However, green fruits and vegetables are available in different forms (from fresh to frozen), and they can be a part of any meal.

 Aside from making our water look green, chlorophyll drops do not provide any more benefits than the chlorophyll found in our diet.
 Chlorophyll drops also lack the additional nutrients that can be found in green fruits and vegetables.